 and Federal Work-Study) does not cover the following developmental courses at Oakland

-State, institutional, and private funding (TIP, MCS, Trustee Award, etc.) may cover
+Some State, institutional, and private funding (TIP, MCS, Trustee Award, etc.) may

-these courses.
-Veteran’s benefits will cover classes approved on the VA Academic Plan
+cover these courses.
+Veteran’s benefits will cover classes approved on the VA Academic

-Students who have academic challenges and must appeal to have their financial aid
+Students who are not meeting satisfactory academic progress may appeal to have their

 RETURN TO TITLE IV (R2T4)/SATISFACTORY ACADEMIC PROGRESS (SAP)